 After enjoying the Shirakawago in the morning, head to Kanazawa.
-Kanazawa is also an old traditional city like Kyoto, Takayama, and Nara.
+Kanazawa is an old traditional city like Kyoto, Takayama, and Nara.
 But the atmosphere is different from any other city due to its’ size, the climate, much snow in the winter, and also because it was ruled by one of the biggest Samurai families for 300 years.
 The most famous destination is Kenrokuen Garden, but there are a lot more places to visit, such as traditional samurai houses, a seafood market, a castle, and so on.
 Getting around the city is very convenient as most sites are within walking distance or a short bus ride from Kanazawa Station.
 We would recommend you to stay in Kanazawa

 Tip: It’s easiest to take a bus to get around in this area.

 Recommended hotels in Kanazawa:

 Day 6 – Explore Kanazawa and move to Kyoto

 In the morning explore some more of Kanazawa city.
 Have a stroll in Kenroku-en, one of the most beautiful Japanese garden in the country or discover the Higashi Chaya district, the traditional district where geisha’s perform in the teahouses.
 We recommend you to try the local ice cream covered with gold!
 If you are interested in museum, there is 21st century contemporary art museum which exhibits unique works from all over the world is a great stop as well.

 With some many things to see in limited time, why not join our private tour in Kanazawa?
 A local guide will show you around and explain all there is to know about this historical highlight!

 After exploring Kanazawa, let’s move to Kyoto.
 From Kanazawa, it takes about 2.5 hours by train.

 Day 7 – Highlights of Eastern Kyoto

 Kyoto is a completely different city from Tokyo.
-Where Tokyo is known as a modern city, Kyoto show the history and traditional aspects of Japan.
+Where Tokyo is known as a modern city, Kyoto shows the history and traditional aspects of Japan.
 The city was very lucky to be largely spared of bombings in the WOII.
 Hence you can see many old shrines and temples here!